-For those of you who wish to add or drop classes, you may do so starting February 17 during the afternoon advising and registration period in faculty offices, 2:00–5:00 pm; the relevant forms will be available in the Dean’s Office the morning of February 17.
+For those of you who wish to add or drop classes, you may do so starting September 2 during the afternoon advising and registration period in faculty offices from 2:00 to 4:00 pm; the relevant forms will be available in the Dean’s Office the morning of September 2.
 If you were placed on a waitlist for a class, please contact the instructor to inquire as to the status of the waitlist.
 You may add courses through September 13, and drop courses through September 18.
 September 18 is also the last day you may request a letter grade for one or more of your courses.

 Course Materials and Bookstore

-Faculty Comings and Goings: 2014
+Faculty Comings and Goings: 2013–2014

-- Spring 2014 | Returning from sabbatical or leave: Nick Brooke, Karen Gover, Mirka Prazak.
+- Going on sabbatical or leave: Nick Brooke, Kate Dollenmayer, Karen Gover, Mirka Prazak, Tim Schroeder.

-- Spring 2014 | Going on sabbatical or leave: Kitty Brazelton, Marguerite Feitlowitz, Valerie Imbruce, Jon Isherwood, Kirk Jackson, Dana Reitz, Tim Schroeder, Rotimi Suberu.
+- Spring 2014 | Going on sabbatical or leave: Kitty Brazelton, Kate Dollenmayer, Marguerite Feitlowitz, Jon Isherwood, Kirk Jackson, Dana Reitz, Tim Schroeder, Rotimi Suberu.